mgerhold/chatbot2k/README.md

 - **Ternary Operator**: The conditional expression `condition ? value_if_true : value_if_false` evaluates the condition and returns `value_if_true` if the condition is true, otherwise returns `value_if_false`.
 Both branches must have the same type.
 - **String Concatenation**: Using the `+` operator to concatenate strings.
 - **Parentheses**: To group expressions and control the order of evaluation.
+- **Subscript Operator**: Access individual characters in a string using the syntax `string[index]`, where `index` is a zero-based integer.
+The index must be a non-negative integer within the string's length.
-- **Conversion to Number**: The prefix `$` operator converts a string to a number.
-The string must represent a number literal, possibly with a leading `+` or `-`.
+- **Conversion to Number**: The prefix `$` operator converts a value to a number.
+For strings, the string must represent a number literal, possibly with a leading `+` or `-`.
+For booleans, `true` is converted to `1` and `false` to `0`.
 Applying the operator to a number has no effect.
-- **Conversion to String**: The prefix `#` operator converts a number to its string representation.
+- **Conversion to String**: The prefix `#` operator converts a value to its string representation.
+For numbers, it formats the number (removing unnecessary decimal points for whole numbers).
+For booleans, it converts to `'true'` or `'false'`.
 Applying the operator to a string has no effect.
 - **Conversion to Boolean**: The prefix `?` operator converts a value to a boolean.
 For numbers, `0` is converted to `false`, all other numbers to `true`.
 For strings, only the literals `'true'` and `'false'` can be converted to their respective boolean values.
 Applying the operator to a boolean has no effect.
 - **Code Evaluation**: The prefix `!` operator evaluates a string as code and returns the result as a string.
 The evaluated source code must not contain any stores, or parameters.
 It cannot access any values from the surrounding script context.
 - **Function Calls**: Call builtin functions using the syntax `'function_name'(arg1, arg2, ...)`.
 See the Builtin Functions section below for available functions.